Differentially Private Model Merging: Model Merging via Random Selection or Linear Combination

 where $\pi=(\pi_1,\ldots,\pi_N)\in\Delta^{N-1}$ (a probability simplex) and $\pi$ is dependent on $(\varepsilon', \delta')$ (Section~\ref{sec: RS}).
 Note that RS only randomly samples one model following some distribution.
 Another natural choice is to leverage all the models by linearly averaging them.

-\textbf{Linear Combination (LC).} The LC method for $N$ models on dataset $D$ is defined as In both cases, as $h$ does not have access to $D$, the privacy of composing $N$ models is fully determined by how the privacy losses of $\{\mathcal{M}_i\}_{i=1}^N$ aggregated under different instantiations of $h$, and the main task becomes privacy accounting for the RS or LC procedure.
+\textbf{Linear Combination (LC).} The LC method for $N$ models on dataset $D$ is defined as In both cases, as $h$ does not have access to $D$, the privacy of composing $N$ models is fully determined by how the privacy losses of $\{\mathcal{M}_i\}_{i=1}^N$ are aggregated under different instantiations of $h$, and the main task becomes privacy accounting for the RS or LC procedure.

 At a high level, RS is entirely characterized by privacy parameters of RDP or PLD, as the output model is randomly sampled from the input $N$ models.
 Therefore, its privacy accounting depends on the individual selected model's privacy parameters, making RS broadly applicable even when we do not understand the detailed procedure of the training algorithm (as long as we have access to privacy parameters).
-In contrast, LC requires to impose stronger assumptions on the structures (e.g., hyperparameters and updating rules) of the training algorithms that produce private input models (formalized in Section~\ref{sec:linear-combination}).
-Due to stronger assumptions, in practical scenarios, the best LC strategy can potentially outperform the best RS strategy under the same privacy budget.
-To make this intuition concrete, we study a special case on a Gaussian mean estimation problem, before introducing general accounting.
+In contrast, LC requires to imposing stronger assumptions on the structures (e.g., hyperparameters and updating rules) of the training algorithms that produce private input models (formalized in Section~\ref{sec:linear-combination}).
+Next, we study a toy problem on a Gaussian mean estimation to illustrate this intuition, before introducing general accounting.